 The Bobby Edd Penson Fund

-Finanical assistance for youth in foster care, or aged out of foster care in Arizona, ages 18 years through the youth’s 21st birthday.
+Financial assistance for post-secondary education students in foster care, or aged out of foster care in Arizona, ages 18 years through the student’s 21st birthday.

 To receive assistance through the Penson Fund, youth must be: